bloominstituteoftechnology/Redux-Swapi/README.md

 ## Project

 * Your project here is to build a `react-redux` application that will request some data from a 3rd party api.
-* go ahead and run an `npm install` to get what you need installed here.
+* go ahead and run an `yarn install` to get what you need installed here.
 * **Start** in `src/index.js`.
 We'll need to pull in the appropriate packages.
 * **Next** after you're all wired up in your `index` lets move over to work on your reducers.
 * **Next** move into our `actions/index.js` file to build out the action that will be sending off the `axios` request to the `SWAPI` api, the URL is `https://swapi.co/api/people`.